gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

 ??? info "Error code: 0x80151906 in GFWL"
     Xbox LIVE servers are likely down at the moment, try again later.

+??? info "GFWL overlay doesn't appear"
+    - You are using XLiveless (:fontawesome-solid-gears:`xlive.dll`).
+Rename the file to `dinput8.dll`.
+    - GFWL files are missing.
+You need :material-file:`GTAIV.exe.cdf`, :material-file-cog:`GTAIV.exe.cfg` and `GTAIV.exe.cat`.

 ??? info "Getting kicked by the anticheat in GTAC"
     Your files are likely modified - make sure you're using a clean copy from :material-steam: Steam or :simple-rockstargames: Rockstar Games Launcher.